-How Much Tax Do Small Businesses Pay?
-A Simple Guide
+How Much Do Small Businesses Pay in Taxes?

-Small businesses pay an average tax rate of 19.8 percent.
-This number changes depending on the type of small business.
+Small businesses pay an average of 19.8 percent in taxes depending on the type of small business.
 Small businesses with one owner pay a 13.3 percent tax rate on average and ones with more than one owner pay an average of 23.6 percent.
 Small business corporations (known as “small S corporations”) pay an average of 26.9 percent, according to the Small Business Administration.

 In this article, we’ll cover: